-This is a fairly strong conjecture and it implies, among other things, that VP $\neq$ VNP.
+This conjecture is fairly strong, and it implies, among other things, that $VP \neq VNP$.
 However, observe that the Newton polygon retains no information about the coefficients of the polynomial.
-Since the algebraic complexity of polynomials is believed to be heavily dependent on coefficients (for example the determinant (Detn) is efficiently computable by algebraic circuits and this is expected to not be the case for Permn even though they have the same set of monomials), the $\tau$ -conjecture for Newton polygons is believed to be false.
+Since the algebraic complexity of polynomials is believed to be heavily dependent on coefficients (for example the determinant (Det_n) is efficiently computable by algebraic circuits and this is expected to not be the case for $Perm_n$, even though they have the same set of monomials), the τ -conjecture for Newton polygons is believed to be false.

-The approach suggested by Hrubeš and Yehudayoff [HY21] used shadows of Newton polytopes as a means to move from the multivariate setting to the bivariate setting, and use polynomials like determinant ( $Det_n$ ) to refute the conjecture.
-The difficulty in this strategy however, is to find a polynomial in VP that exhibits high shadow complexity, since even when a candidate polynomial is fixed, say $Det_n$ , it is not easy to design a suitable bivariate projection.
+The approach suggested by Hrubeš & Yehudayoff [HY21] used shadows of Newton polytopes as a means to move from the multivariate setting to the bivariate setting, and use polynomials like determinant (Det_n) to refute the conjecture.
+The difficulty in this strategy however, is to find a polynomial in VP that exhibits high shadow complexity (maximum number of vertices in its projection), since even when a candidate polynomial is fixed, say Det_n , it is not easy to design a suitable bivariate projection.

-As a means to tackle this issue, Hrubeš and Yehudayoff introduced the notion of transparent polynomials - polynomials that can be projected to bivariates in such a way that all of their monomials become vertices of the resulting Newton polygon.
+As a means to tackle this issue, Hrubeš & Yehudayoff introduced the notion of transparent polynomials - polynomials that can be projected to bivariates in such a way that all of their monomials become vertices of the resulting Newton polygon.
 Further, they also gave examples of polynomials with exponentially large sets of monomials that are provably transparent.
-Therefore a proof of any one of these polynomials being in VP would directly refute the $\tau$ -conjecture for Newton polytopes.
+Therefore, a proof of any one of these polynomials being in VP would directly refute the τ -conjecture for Newton polytopes.

-Even though Hrubeš and Yehudayoff [HY21] were not able to actually use this approach to refute the conjecture, they used the notions of shadows and transparency to come up with yet another method for proving lower bounds against monotone algebraic circuits.
+Even though Hrubeš and Yehudayoff [HY21] were not able to actually use this approach to refute the conjecture, they used the notions of shadows & transparency to come up with yet another method for proving lower bounds against monotone algebraic circuits.
 They showed that the monotone circuit complexity of a polynomial is lower bounded by its shadow complexity when the polynomial is transparent.

-Theorem 1.1 ([HY21, Theorem 2]).
-If f is transparent then every monotone circuit computing f has size at least $\Omega(|\text{supp}(f)|)$ .
+Theorem 1.4 ([HY21, Theorem 2]).
+If f is transparent then every monotone circuit computing f has size at least $\Omega(|\text{supp}(f)|)$.

-As a corollary, they present an n-variate polynomial such that any monotone algebraic circuit computing it must have size $\Omega(2^{n/3})$ .
+As a corollary, they present an n-variate polynomial such that any monotone algebraic circuit computing it must have size $\Omega(2^{n/3})$.